Judge denies Monsanto's request to scrap $250 million punishment -- but there's a catch

 When she issued her final ruling Monday, Bolanos reversed her tentative ruling and denied Monsanto's request for a JNOV.

-But it wasn't a total victory for Johnson.
-Instead of a total of $289 million, Johnson is slated to get a total of about $78 million.
+But it wasn't a complete victory for Johnson.
+Instead of $289 million in combined damage awards, Johnson is slated to get a total of about $78 million.

 Bolanos said the punitive award was too high and needed to match Johnson's $39 million compensatory award.